Last updated March 13, 2020

 Loom is free screencasting software available via Chrome extension or a desktop app.

-- You can use Loom on Mac, Windows, and Chromebooks.
+- You can use Loom on Mac, Windows, Chromebooks, and iOS devices (iPad/iPhone)

-- You can then download your video, embed it on your blog, or share it via social media or email etc.
+- You can then download your video, embed it on your blog, or share it via a URL

 Features And Benefits Of Loom